MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 #### Installation on Non-Raspberry Pi Hardware

 The installation script is designed for physical hardware.
 When attempting to install it on other platforms, you should not use `sudo` to install the dependencies.
+In addition, you can pass the `--emulator-only` argument to skip installation steps that aren't required.

 ```
-sh install.sh
+sh install.sh --emulator-only
 ```

 Additional flags are available for customizing your install:

 ```
 -p, --skip-python  Skips Python 3 installation.
 You will need to install it via your platform's appropriate package manager.
 -m, --skip-matrix  Skips RPI-specific matrix driver installation and build.
-(Recommended)
 -c, --skip-config  Skips default config overwrite without prompting.

 -a, --skip-all     Performs all above skips.

+--emulator-only:    Do not install dependencies under sudo.
+Skips building matrix dependencies (Recommended)

 -h, --help         Displays help
 ```

-**TODO**: Installation instructions for Windows are forthcoming.
+**NOTE**: Windows installations are supported through Windows Subsystem for Linux using the software emulation `BrowserAdapter`.

 #### Updating
 * Run `git pull` in your mlb-led-scoreboard folder to fetch the latest changes.
 A lot of the time, this will be enough, but if something seems broken: